SukkaW/rcpy/README.md

 })();
 ```

-- `src`: `string` the path of the file/directory to copy.
+- `src`: `string` The path of the file/directory to copy.
 Note that if `src` is a directory it will copy everything inside of this directory, not the entire directory itself.
-- `dest`: `string` the destination of the copied file/directory.
+- `dest`: `string` The destination of the copied file/directory.
 Note that currently if `src` is a file, `dest` cannot be a directory.
 This behavior might be changed in the future.
 - `option`: `RcpyOption` optional.
-  - `dereference`: `boolean` optional. whether to dereference symbolic links, default to `false`.
+  - `dereference`: `boolean` optional.
+Whether to dereference symbolic links, default to `false`.
-  - `force`: `boolean` optional. whether to overwrite existing file/directory, default to `true`.
+  - `force`: `boolean` optional.
+Whether to overwrite existing file/directory, default to `true`.
 Note that the copy operation will silently fail if you set this to false and the destination exists.
 Use the `errorOnExist` option to change this behavior.
   - `overwrite`: `boolean` optional.
 Deprecated, now is the alias of `force`.
 Serves as a compatibility option for `fs-extra`.
-  - `errorOnExist`: `boolean` optional. whether to throw an error if `dest` already exists, default to `false`.
+  - `errorOnExist`: `boolean` optional.
+Whether to throw an error if `dest` already exists, default to `false`.
-  - `filter`: `(src: string, dest: string) => boolean | Promise<boolean>` optional. filter copied files/directories, return `true` to copy, `false` to skip.
+  - `filter`: `(src: string, dest: string) => boolean | Promise<boolean>` optional.
+Filter copied files/directories, return `true` to copy, `false` to skip.
+When a directory is skipped, all of its contents will be skipped as well.
-  - `mode`: `number` optional. modifiers for copy operation, default to `0`.
+  - `mode`: `number` optional.
+Modifiers for copy operation, default to `0`.
 See `mode` flag of [`fs.copyFile()`](https://nodejs.org/api/fs.html#fscopyfilesrc-dest-mode-callback)
-  - `preserveTimestamps`: `boolean` optional. whether to preserve file timestamps, default to `false`, where the behavior is OS-dependent.
+  - `preserveTimestamps`: `boolean` optional.
+Whether to preserve file timestamps, default to `false`, where the behavior is OS-dependent.
-  - `concurrency`: `number` optional. the number of concurrent copy operations, default to `32`.
+  - `concurrency`: `number` optional.
+The number of concurrent copy operations, default to `32`.

 ## Differences between `rcpy` and `fs-extra`